Our Children's Stories

 His grandmother reached out to Advokids for help with understanding and navigating the funding streams and the bureaucracies of the numerous county agencies responsible for providing Jael with developmental support.
 After nearly four years, Jael will finally be adopted by his grandmother who is now confident that he has all the support services he needs as he starts Kindergarten.

-Legal Disclaimer: Advokids provides educational information and resources to those who use our website, call our hotline, or submit requests for information via the website.
+Legal Disclaimer: Advokids provides educational information and resources to those who use our website, call our helpline, or submit requests for information via the website.
 Any information provided may not be construed as the giving of legal advice to any person about a particular legal matter and should not be relied upon as the basis for taking a particular action or refraining from taking a particular action in any legal matter.
 If you want or need legal advice about a particular legal matter, you should consult a lawyer.

 Mailing List Signup